 It turns out that it is not simply a matter of belt and suspenders.
 This dual system enables the cell to make choices.
 What, for example, should the cell do when fed both glucose and lactose?
-Presented with such a choice, E. coli (for reasons about which we can only speculate) chooses glucose.
-It makes its choice by using the interplay between these two control devices.
+Presented with such a choice, E. coli (for reasons about which we can only speculate) chooses of glucose lowers the level of cAMP in the cell and thus removes CAP.